marcocuccarini/StereoGraphUnveilingStereotypes/README.md

 From the following GitHub page: [Open-Stereotype-corpus](https://github.com/SodaMaremLo/Open-Stereotype-corpus) and import into the test_graph_creation, with the name "stereo_test.csv".
 Rember to split the dataset using the samples (ids) present in the dataset test_set.csv".

-### 5. Run the code main.py
-It save the results om script, result_evalaution results

-### 6. Run the evalaute_perfroamnce.py update the json fil, adding the avarege results in the fon of thejson file